 - Increased triglycerides.
 Triglycerides are a type of fat in the bloodstream and fat tissue.
 Eating an excessive amount of added sugar can increase triglyceride levels, which may increase your risk of heart disease.

 - Tooth decay.
 All forms of sugar promote tooth decay by allowing bacteria to multiply and grow.
 The more often and longer you snack on foods and beverages with either natural sugar or added sugar, the more likely you are to develop cavities, especially if you don't practice good oral hygiene.

-To put this into perspective, a 12-ounce can of regular soda has about 160 calories, or about 10 teaspoons, of sugar.
+To put these numbers into perspective, 1 teaspoon of sugar (which equals about 4 grams) has about 16 calories.
+A 12-ounce can of regular soda has about 160 calories — about 10 teaspoons or 40 grams of sugar.

-Unfortunately, U.S. adults get 13 percent of their total daily calories from added sugars, which exceeds the recommendations.
+Unfortunately, U.S. adults get an average of 13 percent or more of their total daily calories from added sugars, which exceeds the recommendations.

 Ingredients are listed in descending order by weight.
 If you see sugar listed among the first few ingredients, the product is likely to be high in added sugars.

 Sugar goes by many different names, depending on its source and how it was made.
 This can also make it hard to identify added sugars, even when you read ingredient lists and food labels.